opanitch/resume.md/resume.md

   </div>
   <p class="job-description">As a contracted member of Comcast’s xFi Team, I had the privilege of working on Syndicating one of the flagship Xfinity App offerings.
 Originally built on the Polymer framework and a Redux architecture, Comcast had around 900 thousand weekly users at the time I started.
 Using a combination of build processes involving Webpack, gulp, and Node, I helped create an assets library and architecture to support multiple Syndication Partners.
 Once the assets were prepared, I helped configure our Jenkins pipeline using YAML mortal files to run all our build steps and tests, and then publish to an OpenCloud instance.
 The build process accepts a variable to designate which assets and themes to use, enabling Comcast’s xFi platform to run in 4 different countries, 4 languages, and 22 million more potential users.
 After the second official partner launch, the team was reassigned and became the Coverage Team, which oversaw pre-mesh Self-service WiFi and the React Migration.
 I used Polymer 1, React, Redux, and Webpack to re-architect the xFi project and lay the proper pattern foundations.
 After the Self WiFi work was completed, I was assigned to the Web Infrastructure team, where I used React, Typescript, Tailwind, and our Webpack config to continue implementing the React migration and architecture-level updates to our Dev Tools.
 Once Polymer became a fallback framework, we were able to optimize our load bundles and assets.
 This, along with Tailwind and strict implementation of Typing, reduced load-time from initial request to ready by 10 seconds on our heaviest page.
 By December 2020, the Xfinity App was used by almost 2.3 million weekly users.
 Working on this team allowed me to grow my code knowledge, understand the far-reaching implications of project architecture, and take the lead on implementing critical tools needed to develop a modern web application.</p>
   <ul>
-  <li>Built, optimized, and maintianced a React/Redux web app architecture to handle a growth of 900k to 2.3MM weekly users.</li>
+  <li>Built, optimized, and maintained a React/Redux web app architecture to handle a growth of 900k to 2.3MM weekly users.</li>
-  <li>Created and implemented an asset pipeline & architecture using Webpack and Gulp to syndicate the application platform for multiple partners, including 4 countries, 4 languages, and 22 million additional potential users.</li>
+  <li>Created and implemented an asset pipeline and architecture using Webpack and Gulp to syndicate the application platform for multiple partners, including 4 countries, 4 languages, and 22 million additional potential users.</li>
   <li>Lead team through refactoring and React migration efforts that saved 11 seconds from Page Ready load timings, improving performance by 70%.</li>
   <li>Created and implemented architecture-level Dev Tooling along with new standard operating processes via Typescript and Tailwind.
-These efforts increased productivity and reduced defects with data handling saving the team over 40 hours per month in development time.</li>
+These efforts increased productivity and reduced defects with data handling, saving the team over 40 hours per month in development time.</li>
   </ul>
   <p class="job-link"><a href="https://internet.xfinity.com/">https://internet.xfinity.com/</a></p>
 </div>